 - Determine what each child knows, understands and can do

 - Inform and differentiate teaching and learning

 - Provide feedback to teachers, students and parents

 Specialist areas in our 3 and 4 Year Old Programs include Music, Library, and Physical Education

 Cocurricular activities include Suzuki violin, French and Gymnastics

 National Quality Standard

-The Kindergarten at Christ Church Grammar School has been rated as Exceeding National Quality Standard under the National Quality Framework.
-Christ Church Grammar School is delighted that the quality of our Kindergarten program, the care and professionalism of our staff and the strong commitment of the school to support this program, has been recognised in this way.
+We are delighted that the quality of these programs, the care and professionalism of our staff and the strong commitment of the school in supporting these programs, has been recognised in this way.